-The application for the Summer 2021 Research Experiences for Undergraduate (REU) program Public Interest Technology Data Science Corps (PIT-DSC) is closed.
-The PIT-DSC program, a collaboration between Columbia University and Lehman College, focuses on research questions that have obvious societal impact.
+The Research Experiences for Undergraduate (REU) program Public Interest Technology Data Science Corps (PIT-DSC), a collaboration between Columbia University and Lehman College, focuses on research questions that have obvious societal impact.
 Project ideas will be provided by New York City agencies.
 10 Columbia University and 10 Lehman College undergraduate interns will work together in teams on data science projects that focus on improving the lives of New York City residents in underserved communities.

 What We Offer You

-Each PIT Data Science intern will receive a stipend of $5,000, participate in an array of weekly learning and social activities, work in a team environment, and receive mentoring from faculty and graduate students.
+Each PIT Data Science intern will receive a stipend, participate in an array of weekly learning and social activities, work in a team environment, and receive mentoring from faculty and graduate students.

 - Columbia-Lehman Data Science Corps Interns will participate in the following activities:

-- The URE program will be virtual.
+We anticipate the program to be hybrid.
 Depending on Covid-19 restrictions, the final project showcase in August will potentially be an in-person or hybrid event at the Lehman College campus.

 Who Are You?